gbiele/Stan_MPI_Threading/README.md

 }
 ```

-Similar the real and integer data, global parameters need also to be packed into a vector before they are submitted to the `map_rect` function:
+Similar to the real and integer data, global parameters also have to be be packed into a vector before they are submitted to the `map_rect` function:
 ```c++
 model {
   vector[K+1] beta_phi;